EMC China Lab

 TEMU FCC Certification Requirements

 - Supplier Requirements: TEMU requires all products sold to obtain FCC certification first.
-Suppliers must provide an FCC certificate as a sales qualification.
+Suppliers must provide an fcc certificate as a sales qualification.

 - Entry Review Requirements: TEMU will check FCC certification qualifications during the onboarding review of new suppliers.
 Products without FCC certification cannot be sold on the TEMU e-commerce platform.